1978 South African Grand Prix

-Both the Ferrari (312T3) and Brabham (BT46) teams had new cars in Kyalami for the race.
-The event also saw the return of Renault with their unique turbocharged car.
+The Ferrari (312T3) and Brabham (BT46) teams had new cars in Kyalami for the race.
+The event also saw the return of Renault with its unique turbocharged car.

 Summary

 Ronnie Peterson, in the Lotus 78 with its Colin Chapman-inspired ground effect aerodynamics, battled Patrick Depailler in his Tyrrell on the last lap to take a dramatic victory.
 John Watson finished third for Brabham.
 Young Italian, Riccardo Patrese got his Arrows into the lead before retiring with a blown engine.
 Pole sitter and reigning world champion Niki Lauda, in his first season with Brabham, retired with engine failure and the Ferraris of Carlos Reutemann and Gilles Villeneuve exited on lap 55.
-James Hunt, who had qualified third on the grid in his McLaren M26, only lasted five laps when his engine failed, whilst his new teammate Patrick Tambay, who qualified fourth, crashed out mid race.
+James Hunt, who had qualified third on the grid in his McLaren M26, only lasted five laps when his engine failed, while his new teammate Patrick Tambay, who qualified fourth, crashed out mid race.